niravlekinwala/pyGNMF/README.md

 ## Testing and Use
-Due to size restrictions of the GitHub, dataset used in [Lekinwala and Bhushan, 2022](#2) is not made available, however, a smaller dataset with 20 samples, 6 columns and with 3 underlying factor is included in the `test\` folder.
+Due to size restrictions of the GitHub, dataset used in [Lekinwala and Bhushan (2022)](#2) is not made available, however, a smaller dataset with 20 samples, 6 columns and with 3 underlying factor is included in the `test` folder.

 Upon installation, the test files can be downloaded by cloning the git repository using `git clone https://github.com/niravl/pyGNMF`.
 The test folder contains 3 files,
 1. `IllustrativeExample.mat`: Test matrix discussed in the article.
 2. `test_data_generation.py`: Python script to generate the `IllustrativeExample.mat` file, changes can be made to change the dimensions of the dataset.
-3. `test_running_method.py`: Python script which uses the `IllustrativeExample.mat` file to test different functions of the script.
+3. `test_running_method.py`: Python script which uses the `IllustrativeExample.mat` file to test different functions of  the `pyGNMF` module.

 ## References
 <a id="1">[1]</a> Nirav L. Lekinwala and Mani Bhushan,